IPopovSci/Crypto_deeplearning_study/Readme.md

 $ docker-compose up -d
 ```

-If running through Main.py directly, above enviromental parameters need to be setup in .env file.
+If running through Main.py directly, the above environmental parameters need to be setup in .env file.

-If you'd like to modify the structure of a network to use, you will need to acess Networks/structures and modify the desired network directly.
+If you'd like to modify the structure of a network to use, you will need to access the Networks/structures directory and modify the desired networks directly.

 If you'd like to resample OHLCV data to a lower resolution, place your higher resolution data in data/interval folder and run Data_Processing/resample_data.py script
 with desired in/out intervals.
 All the csv files in original interval folder will be converted, without modifying them.